 This great man, the foremost advocate of non-violence, has become the victim of senseless violence and of the hate and turmoil which has beset the world.”
 Cyril King said.

 “His tragic death creates a vacuum in the forces of reason, which are earnestly seeking to re-establish the fundamental principles of the brotherhood of man.

 “Words are inadequate to express fully the shock and deep sense of grief which we, here in the Virgin Islands, feel as a result of the slaying of this good, gentle, God-fearing man.

 The acting Governor offered his heartfelt sympathy to Mrs. King and the children.

 “We grieve with them and pray that God will comfort and guide them.

 May they find comfort in the knowledge that Dr. King died trying to make the world a better place for us all.”

 Eddie W. Smith also shared his tribute to Dr. King.

 He said, “King was truly a king in many ways: leadership, wisdom and words, these were his masters.

-At the White House Rose Garden on November 2, 1983, President Ronald Reagan signed a bill creating a federal holiday for Dr. King’s memory. 🌹
+At the White House Rose Garden on November 2, 1983, President Ronald Reagan signed a bill creating a federal holiday on January 18th in honor of Dr. King’s memory. 🌹